Takahiro-Yoko/rebelykos/README.md

 ```

 # AWS CLI
-You can also run AWS CLI command with profile either stored in teamserver or local ~/.aws/credentials (if same profile exists both teamserver and local, then one stored in teamserver will be used).
+You can also run AWS CLI command with profile either stored in teamserver or local ~/.aws/credentials (if same profile exists in both teamserver and local, then one stored in teamserver will be used).
 ```
 [1] RL ≫ aws <command> <subcommand> --profile <profile>
 ```